fractalwrench/portfolio/content/posts/json-2-kotlin.md

 There's a lot of magic going on here.

-Behind the scenes, Spring will route HTTP requests to our `displayConversionForm` method, which adds the generated Kotlin source as an attribute of a `Model`.
+Behind the scenes, Spring will detect the `@Controller` annotation and route HTTP requests to our `displayConversionForm` method.

-The method then returns a view, which corresponds to a HTML template stored under `src/main/resources/static/templates`:
+This method then adds the generated Kotlin source as an attribute of a `Model`.
+Finally it returns a view, which corresponds to a HTML template stored under `src/main/resources/static/templates`.
+This template may look familiar to anyone who has used the [Android Data Binding Library](https://developer.android.com/topic/libraries/data-binding/index.html) before, and the principle is the same:

 ```
 <html>